Dark Matter (H)eats Young Planets

 For the spin-dependent calculation, we need to estimate the mass fraction which is relevant for spin-dependent scattering.
 Thus we take the isotope fractions and properties of the elements in Tab.~\ref{table:isotopes}.

 Lastly, we note that light DM candidates can be reflected, such that the capture efficiency remains below one even at large cross sections~\cite{RKLandJS}.
-As we will see below, this has implications for the sensitivity to subfractions of DM.
+On the other hand, in models with a long range force mediator, the escape velocity in the medium can be increased, which in turn suppressed the reflection probability~\cite{Acevedo:2023owd}.
+We discuss the implications for the cross section sensitivity estimate in the following section.

 \subparagraph{Dark matter annihilation} Neglecting DM evaporation from the celestial body, the Boltzmann equation governing the accumulation of DM is given by

 where $C_{\rm cap}$ is the total capture rate of DM particles per unit time in the celestial object, and $C_{\rm ann} = \langle \sigma_{\rm ann} v \rangle / V_{\rm eff}$ the DM annihilation rate per effective volume, which is given by $1/V_{\rm eff} = \int_V n_\chi^2/\int_V n_\chi$.
 After a characteristic time $\tau$ the system reaches annihilation equilibrium where $dN_{\chi}/dt \rightarrow 0$, which implies that $N_\chi \rightarrow \sqrt{C_{\rm cap} / C_{\rm ann}}$, leading to $ \tau = 1/\sqrt{ C_{ \rm cap} C_{\rm ann}}$.